smartcrm/gplayuploader/README.md

 Type: `string`

 Specify track for this release.
-Can be alpha, beta, production or rollout.
+Can be internal, alpha, beta, production or rollout.
 Default: alpha

 #### APK